aws/eks-anywhere/designs/preflight-checks.md

 For now, the only way to validate a cluster configuration is by running `create cluster`.

-After the preflight check command is created, users can run just the validations for EKS-A as by invoking `exp validate create -f workload-spec.yaml` .
+After the preflight check command is created, users will be able to run only the validations for `create cluster` by invoking `exp validate create cluster -f workload-spec.yaml` .
 Users can then run this command as in preparation for configuration or during a proof of concept phase.
 The usage of this command is in-line with other EKS-A CLI commands and should provide a unified user experience.

-Targeted user experience is to receive a full list of validation failures and optimally a suggestion for remediation on the error if available.
+Targeted user experience is to receive a full list of validation failures and a suggestion for remediation on the error if available.

 ### Security